gophercoders/website/content/lessonplans/KS2/lower/variables.md

 z = 100
 {{< /highlight >}}

-Can they guess that variables have a default, Go calls this an empty, value?
+Can they guess that variables have a default value (in this case zero).
+Go calls this an empty value?